hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-user-package admin palegreen

-The function for deleting user package.
+This function for deleting user package.

 *******************************************************************